Historic Ryde Society

 How you can Help

-If you wish to help us now, Historic Ryde Society is always looking for more volunteers, particularly to help with administration tasks.
-From the point of view of the Heritage Centre, the Society is dependent on people bringing items for copying, photographing, or loan.
+Historic Ryde Society is always looking for more volunteers, particularly to help with administration tasks.
+The Society is dependent on people bringing items for copying, photographing, or loan.
 Please look in attics and sheds to find anything relating to Ryde in the past.
 It doesn’t matter how old or unimportant you think things are, everything has a story to tell, which we can share with a wider audience!
-We can either copy or photograph items if you are happy for us to do this, or items can be loaned or donated for future display.
-All items brought into the Centre for display are catalogued and given a unique number, a note is made as to whether it is a loan or donation, and details of the donor, owner recorded.
-Items are then either put on immediate display, or stored safely for a future project.
+We can copy or photograph items, or they can be loaned or donated for future display.
+All items brought into the Centre for display are catalogued and given a unique number, a note is made as to whether a loan or donation, and details of the donor or owner recorded.
+Items are then put on immediate display, or stored safely for a future project.